collective/collective.js.datatables/README.txt

 enhancement, which will add advanced interaction controls to any HTML table.

 This version include datatables 1.7.4 without examples available in the source distribution of the plugin.
-It is provided with an @@datatables.example view.
+It is provided with an @@example.datatables view.

 Install
 =======